"They Danced with Each Other"

 The designs of sun and moon (and stars) in these rings are complementary.
 Depicting the circular paths of the moon and the sun, the inlaid designs symbolize that everything in nature is round or circular.
 Also do they symbolize the union of two beings under the protection of the Universe and of a new beginning as they contain a promise of warmth, light, growth, and protection.
 But most of all the designs remind us of how much we are all connected with (and blessed by) GICHI MANIDOO, the Great Mystery of the Universe.

-The inlaid men’s ring design (top right) – consisting of a matted outer band of palladium white gold and a highly polished inner band of white gold – relates the tale of GIIZIS, the sun.
+The inlaid men’s ring design (top right) – consisting of a matted outer band of palladium white gold and a highly polished inner band of silver – relates the tale of GIIZIS, the sun.
 My Anishinaabe ancestors referred to Giizis as He Who Stands above All, and Grandfather of all Life.

 The overlay women’s ring (bottom left) is also executed in matted palladium white gold but has a highly polished interior of red gold.
 The ring shows a delicate inlay of red and yellow gold, of three images of DIBIK GIIZIS, the night-sun (moon), encircled by several red gold inlay speckles (dots), symbolizing ANANGOOG, the stars.
 My ancestors referred to the night sun as Wezaawigiizhigookwe, Yellow Sky Woman, our Grandmother or Mother of all Mothers, representing the primacy of all women on earth, and the prominent role that women play within their communities and families.